How do I add or edit Oracle hosted Service mailboxes for version August 2013 and newer?

 3. Once the mailbox is created, get the POP Server, POP Account, and Reply to Address information from Configuration Assistant and the Password that was sent via email.

 4. To complete this mailbox setup, you will now have to add this mailbox from the console, Site Configuration > Mailboxes section.
-Refer to Answer ID 331: Setting up mailboxes in Oracle Service Cloud for more details.
+Refer to Answer ID 331: Setting up mailboxes in Oracle B2C Service for more details.

 Before disabling or deleting any mailbox that accepts incoming email, it is important to ensure emails are not arriving from customers.
 Here are some tips to prevent loss of mail:

 a.
 Work with other groups in your organization to understand how a mailbox is used and any impact from disabling or deleting the mailbox.

 b.
 Create a report that shows incidents by the incidents.mailbox_id field.
 This will give an indication of when and if the mailbox was used for service.

 c.
 Enable incoming mail on mailboxes that are set for only outgoing mail.
 This will allow the techmail utility to pull mail and create or update incidents.
 Since there may be old mail in the mailbox, it may be useful to first create a rule that moves incidents from the mailbox to a specific queue for isolation from other incidents.